11 THINGS I LEARNED SPENDING A YEAR IN BERLIN’S PARKS | part 10

 After Tiergarten, Berlin’s Central Park, was leveled from bombing and economics which forced people to use its trees for firewood, time passed.
 The trees were replenished, donated from around Germany and the world.

 When I first arrived in Berlin I avoided Tiergarten.
 I biked by it but wasn’t tempted to explore.
 But in part it is because of my monument hunt, when I spent many days getting lost inside the park in search of specific sites and statues, I started to enjoy the park.
-But I was really touched by the feeling of generosity of these gifted trees.
+But I was really touched by the feeling of the generosity of these gifted trees.
 Tiergarten has two monuments acknowledging these gifted trees.
 After spending so much time there, I understand why.

 Maybe my new appreciation for the monuments to donated trees in part answers my question about what we need more of in terms of our public figures in our public spaces.
-Can we imagine a time when we are looking up to monuments representing appreciation and generosity more the remembrances of war and loss?
+Can we imagine a time when we are looking up to monuments representing appreciation and generosity more than the remembrances of war and loss?